nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 What's Next?
 ------------

-The goal is to use Chef, and some combination of Amazon tools in order to provide this scalable, resiliant location-aware database architecture.
-If you're interested in the options, check out part two for a few possible solutions to this problem.
+There are a number of ways to solve this problem.
+At Sudo we use [Chef](http://www.opscode.com/chef/) for automated deployment, so any solution we create will be implemented through it.
+If you're interested in some of the possible ways to go about building a solution, check out [part two](#)